MVT Resort Showcase – Disney’s Polynesian Village

 As an added perk, the Polynesian is just a short walk from the Transportation and Ticket Center, eliminating the need for monorail transfers on your way to Epcot.

 If you’re trying to get to another park, or would simply rather take the bus, the main stop is just outside of the Great Ceremonial House.
-Remember that bus service between Disney parks and hotels begins 45 minutes before park opening, and ends an hour after park close.
+Remember that bus service between Disney parks and hotels begins at least 45 minutes before park opening, and ends an hour after park close.

 Dining